snowdrop/java-buildpack-client/README.md

 **Will this work with Podman?:**

-Yes, tested with podman on fedora, rootless and rootful.
+Yes, tested with Podman 4.7.0 on Fedora, rootless and rootful.

 **Does this work on Windows?:**